swiftlang/swift-evolution/proposals/NNNN-memberwise-init-defaults.md

 The structure could also be constructed by modifying all of its properties thanks to the [memberwise initializers](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Initialization.html#//apple_ref/doc/uid/TP40014097-CH18-ID214):

 ```
-/// An example of what an auto-synthesized memberwise initializer essentially looks like:
+/// The auto-synthesized memberwise initializer behaves like this:
 init(
   mass: Double,
   diameter: Int,